capistrano/sshkit/README.md

 Only enable `Netssh.config.pty` if the command you are calling won't work without a pty.**

 An `interaction_handler` is an object which responds to `on_data(command, stream_name, data, channel)`.
-The `interaction_handler`'s method will be called once per line of `stdout` or `stderr` from the server and can send data back to the server using the `channel` parameter.
+The `interaction_handler`'s `on_data` method will be called each time `stdout` or `stderr` data is available from the server.
+Data can be sent back to the server using the `channel` parameter.
 This allows scripting of command interaction by responding to `stdout` or `stderr` lines with any input required.

 For example, an interaction handler to change the password of your linux user using the `passwd` command could look like this: